WHAT DID THE BALFOUR DECLARATION

 significant, well justifying in value received the solemn bargain made with

-world Jewry to reconstitute the Land of Israel as a living
+world Jewry to reconstitute the Land of Israel

 In the neutral countries the Allied cause,